-At G&G TCM, we’ve helped many people find relief from knee pain using traditional Chinese medicine.
-With years of experience, trained experts, and personalized care, we’re here to help you get moving again without the pain.
+At G&G TCM, we’ve helped many people find relief from knee pain using Traditional Chinese Medicine, a trusted Chinese medical practice with thousands of years of history.
+With years of experience, trained experts, and personalized care, we’re here to help you get moving again without the pain..

 How Acupuncture Helps Knee Pain